Oulu-IMEDS/greedy_ensembles_training/README.md

 This repository is the official implementation of Greedy Bayesian Posterior Approximation with Deep Ensembles by A.
 Tiulpin and M. B. Blaschko.
 (2021)
 ## TL;DR
-We propose a novel principled method to approximate Bayesian posterior in Deep Learning via greedy minimization of a f-divergence in the function space, and derive a theoretically justified diversity term.
+We propose a novel principled method to approximate Bayesian posterior in Deep Learning via greedy minimization of an f-divergence in the function space, and derive a theoretically justified diversity term.

 <center>
 <img src="https://github.com/MIPT-Oulu/greedy_ensembles_training/blob/main/assets/main_figure.png" width="800"/>